-Filezilla is a graphical FTP client that can manage one or many servers including the required login data.
-Although the input fields below the toolbar can be used to start a connection, it is preferable to configure each FTP connection once in the powerful server manager and then quickly access it from the server list in the future.
-The open source program, which is also available for Windows and OS-X, can also remember the password.
-While this is an easy solution for forgetful people, everybody with access to the program can export the site manager entries using the Export menu entry and view the stored passwords in the resulting XML export file.
+Filezilla is a graphical FTP client that can manage one or more servers, including the necessary login credentials.
+Although the input fields below the toolbar can be used to initiate a connection, it is preferable to configure each FTP connection once in the powerful server manager and then quickly access it from the server list in the future.
+The open source programme, which is also available for Windows and OS-X, can also remember your password.
+While this is a simple solution for the forgetful, anyone with access to the program can export the Site Manager entries using the Export menu item and view the stored passwords in the resulting XML export file.

 Once the connection has been successfully established, FileZilla displays the typical two-window layout: the local file system on the left, the remote file system on the right.
-Files or folders can be transferred to the other side by double-clicking; if the resource already exists there, it asks whether and under what conditions it should be overwritten and remembers this rule for further cases if desired.
+Files or folders can be transferred to the other side by double-clicking; if the resource already exists there, FileZilla will ask if and under what conditions it should be overwritten, and will remember this rule for future cases if you wish.

-So far, so good.
-FileZilla shows its strengths when it comes to updating the remote files.
-It enables synchronized navigation between the local copy and the remote server: if you click on a subdirectory in the local window to open it, this directory will also be entered on the remote server, as long as it exists there.
-This behaviour can be configured individually for each FTP server in the advanced settings of the server manager.
+While this behaviour is pretty standard for an FTP client, FileZilla really comes into its own when it comes to updating remote files.
+It allows synchronised navigation between the local copy and the remote server: if you click on a subdirectory in the local window to open it, this directory will also be entered on the remote server, if it exists there.
+This behaviour can be configured individually for each FTP server in the advanced settings of the Server Manager.

-FileZilla can color-code different files/folders; in the menu entry View > Directory Comparison one can configure whether the time of the last change or the file size is compared.
-Green stands for newer files, red for different files, and yellow for files missing on the other side.
+FileZilla can colour code different files/folders; in the View > Directory Comparision menu item you can configure whether the time of the last change or the file size is compared.
+Green stands for newer files, red for different files and yellow for missing files.

 When communicating with an FTP server, an encrypted connection is of course preferable.
 FileZilla supports explicit and implicit FTP via TLS as well as SFTP, while login via SSH with key file and passphrase is also possible.